hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 ## Accept We Are Part of the Problem

-> Can you share a specific instance when you recognized your contribution to a problem?
+> Can you share a specific instance when you recognised your contribution to a problem?
 > What led to this realization, and how did it influence your actions in the future?
 >
 > -- <https://cutlefish.substack.com/i/142017363/accept-we-are-part-of-the-problem>